LukeBirkett/study-planner/955G5_Applied_Natural_Language_Processing/REVISION.md

 Using the word "water" as a seed.
 While biological plants need water, a "cooling water" system in a factory might lead the computer to wrongly tag a factory as a biological organism.

 ## Week 6 - Lab Session

+Overview/Intro

+# Navigating WordNet
+NLTK WordNet, Navigation, Methods, Tools

+1.1 Words, Synsets, Part of Speech

+Lemmas(), Names(), Hyponyms(), Hypernyms()

+1.2 Distance to root, synset, traverse to root of tree, count steps

+# Semantic Similarity in WordNet

+Measure pathlength for similarity

+Info content

+built in nltk functions to compute these similarities

+Impossible to compare synsets of different part of speech using these methods becuase they are not connected via hyper

+2.1

+he similarity of two **words** with a given part of speech is defined as the **maximum** similarity of all possible sense pairings.
+If word A has 5 noun senses and word B has 4 noun senses than there are 20 possible sense pairings to check.

+Write a function which will compute the path_similarity of two nouns.

+2.2 Generalise function to use any similarity measure

+## Comparing WordNet Similarities with Human Synonymy Judgements

+uses extra csv

+3.1 wordnet path sim for pairs, connect to human, explore more similarities 3.2 scatterplots, correlation
+3.3
+    * Looking at the scatter plots and the correlation coefficients, what do you conclude about the different WordNet similarity measures?
+    * Do you have any reservations about your conclusions?